AlperHuseyn/artificial-intelligence-and-machine-learning-with-python/homeworks_/homework_02/practice_questions.md

 if they contain more than two categories.

 - There are some missing data in the columns in the form of `"unknown"`.
-If the missing data in the columns is more than 25%, express it as a different category in the form of `"unknown"`.
+If the missing data in the columns is more than 25%, express it as a different category in the form of `"Unknown"`.
 If the missing data in categorical columns is less than 25%, fill it using the "mode" technique.

 - Remove the categorical columns from the DataFrame object and add the numerically transformed columns to the object.